-The speaker discusses rust bluing versus cold bluing for firearm finishes.
-While not a fan of either, they express a preference for rust bluing over cold bluing, stating that cold bluing does not look good.
-However, they suggest that other finishes like case hardening would be even more preferable.
+The speaker, Justin Evans, discusses rust bluing versus cold bluing finishes.
+While not a fan of either, he expresses a preference for rust bluing over cold bluing, noting that cold bluing often looks poor.
+He suggests that other finishes, like case hardening, would be preferable to both.

 Gun Laws by State